Tapeline/quail/README.md

 # **quark** - A simple scripting language.

-All the docs can be found in `example.q` file.
+All the docs can be found in `example.quark` file.

 Guide for installation >